What's On Queer BC • Magazine, Events and Resources for the LGBTQ+ Community

 Fires in apartment buildings can be terrifying for everyone involved, yet for tenants the risks are especially alarming.
 With multiple residents living closely together and evacuation routes often blocked by furniture, it's vital for apartment communities to educate tenants on how they can protect themselves during an evacuation situation.

 To do this effectively requires checking that all smoke alarms are functioning as intended, that electrical cords do not run under rugs and that space heaters are kept three feet from any potentially combustible materials.
 Furthermore, all stairwells should be clean of debris and storage units and that their exit lights work effectively.
+Another crucial aspect of fire safety in apartments is removing popcorn ceilings, which can pose a fire hazard if not properly maintained.

 Residents should familiarize themselves with and regularly practice their building's evacuation plans to identify and access exit routes, familiarize themselves with fire extinguishers' locations, as well as create clear communication protocols and use emergency notification systems to share vital information during emergencies.